ApiniLabs/PAC-ID/README.md

 **A:** Not by design.
 In principle PAC-IDs could be used everywhere where real world objects need to be unambiguously identified and referred to among otherwise unrelated systems.

+**Q: Is there any recommendation for the identifier?**

+**A:** Basically the `identifier` is almost free to use with any format you'd like.
+Also, you can just reuse your existing identifiers.
+Other than that it's recommended to use a 128-bit UUID as identifier (encoded as base64url according to [RFC 4648](https://www.ietf.org/rfc/rfc4648.html)).

 **Q: How do I translate an ID into a PAC-ID when I am not the issuer of the ID?**

 **A:** Every ID can be translated into a valid PAC-ID using the specification above, if the `issuer` and `category` are known.

 **Q: Can I rely on this PAC-ID specification staying stable?**

-**A:** This specification is intentionally kept very simple.
-It is planned to publish this specification under the umbrella and leadership of an organization specialized in life science laboratory automation such as SiLA.
+**A:** This specification is intentionally kept very simple to minimize the risk for future breaking changes.
+It is planned to publish this specification under the umbrella and leadership of a neutral body.

 **Q: Are there any royalties for using a PAC-ID / implementing this specification?**